 One trial was found.
 McLean 1994 investigated the effectiveness of the distribution and display of sensible drinking information in bars on the alcohol consumption of patrons.
 No statistically significant difference was found between the control and experimental bars in any of the measures of alcohol consumption used with the exception of the self-reported data.
 After the intervention the median BAC(mg%) was 0.030 in both the experimental and control groups (P = 0.415); the percentage of patrons with a BAC > 0.10 was 17.5% and 20.0% in the experimental and control groups, respectively (P = 0.509).
-The odds ratio for the percentage of patrons with a BAC > 0.1, indicated a modest intervention effect (OR 0.85, 95% 0.56 to 1.29; n = 18 bars), although this is compatible with the play of chance.
-The percentage of patrons with a BAC > 0.15 was 7.5% and 7.8% in the experimental and control groups, respectively (P = 1.000); OR 0.96 (95% CI 0.52 to 0.77).
-Self-reported alcohol consumption was significantly less in the experimental group (38g) than the control (47g) with P =0.01; the percentage of patrons with a BAC > 0.05% who intended to drive was 6.8% in experimental and 7.8% in control group (P = 0.635).
+The odds ratio for the percentage of patrons with a BAC > 0.1, indicated a modest intervention effect (OR = 0.85, 95% 0.56 to 1.29; n = 18 bars), although this is compatible with the play of chance.
+The percentage of patrons with a BAC > 0.15 was 7.5% and 7.8% in the experimental and control groups, respectively (P = 1.000); OR = 0.96 (95% CI 0.52 to 0.77).
+Self-reported alcohol consumption was significantly less in the experimental group (38g) than the control (47g) with P = 0.01; the percentage of patrons with a BAC > 0.05% who intended to drive was 6.8% in experimental and 7.8% in control group (P = 0.635).

 Boots 1995 investigated the effectiveness of the distribution cards containing 'safe-partying' tips through liquor stores.
 Self-reported data on the behaviour of drinkers were collected.
 Comparing pre and post intervention responses, no difference was found in the number of drinkers adhering to the tips (providing food, P = 0.4675; providing alternative drinks, P = 0.844; reducing service to intoxication, P = 0.1194; providing alternative transport, P = 0.1862).
 For the control town, no data is reported, however the authors state that there was no significant pre to post difference.
 Drinkers' knowledge of the tips promoted by the intervention was only measured in the experimental area; it was reported that there was no significant community-wide change in safe-partying knowledge resulting from the campaign, P = 0.813.
+In Haworth 1997 rates of use of public breathalysers were recorded before and after promotion activities but the published data is not usable.